evanxd/travis-reporter/README.md

 ===============================================
 This is a documentation about the supported target and its usage.
 * You need to install npm first.
-* It support the Ubuntu System
+* It support the Ubuntu System.
 * It will use port 3000 and 27017 for server.

 Run Server